Diyora0404/Diyora0404/README.md

 -    Hi, I’m @Diyora0404
 -    I’m interested in Software testing / QA
--    Live in NYC
+-    Live in NJ, USA
-- 📫 How to reach me diyoraabdurakhmonova@gmail.com
+- 📫 How to reach me diyora.rajabova04@gmail.com

 <!---
 Diyora0404/Diyora0404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.